evgenyneu/js-evaluator-for-android/README.md

 JsEvaluator may help you run JavaScript in an Android app and get the results.
 This is an alternative to `evaluateJavascript` method of the WebView.
 Supports Android version 4.0 (Ice Cream Sandwich) and newer.

-You may also be interested in another library that runs JavaScript without using a WebView: [github.com/ericwlange/AndroidJSCore](https://github.com/ericwlange/AndroidJSCore).

 ## Setup

 There are two ways your can add JsEvaluator to your project: